Youth Projects is pleased to announce our successful bid to deliver the new Youth Services Assertive Outreach Service for Hume City Council.

 - A minimum caseload of 25 young people at one time.

-- Maximum period of 13 weeks engagement, prior to making active supported referrals to assist young people to access relevant mainstream and specialist services, e.g. drug and alcohol, education, employment, mental health, homelessness services.
+- Maximum period of 13 weeks engagement, making active supported referrals to assist young people to access relevant mainstream and specialist services, e.g. drug and alcohol, education, employment, mental health, homelessness services.

-- That comprehensive needs and strengths assessments be completed with young people including initial and ongoing risk assessment, and safety planning as required
+- Comprehensive needs and strengths assessments, including initial and ongoing risk assessment, and safety

-- That a support plan is developed with the young person aiming to strengthen the support structures around them, including family supports, and develop their own capacities.
-This support plan must be passed on to any agencies that the young person is referred to, so that this plan can continue to the next stage.
+- Developing support plans with the young person aiming to strengthen the support structures around them, including family supports, and develop their own capacities.

-- The provision of practical assistance, advocacy and interpersonal support and safety planning as needed
+- Providing practical assistance, advocacy and interpersonal support and safety planning as needed

 - Facilitated supported referrals to access specialist services including education, employment, drug or alcohol, mental health, housing services, legal services, domestic and family violence support, and general health services.